momomo/momomo.com.platform.db.transactional.Hibernate/README.md

 To get the *transactional features* using *Spring annotations* the code needs to be:

    &nbsp; a.
 Placed into a method of its own.
 So code has to be extracted and pollute the outer class scope.
-   &nbsp; &nbsp; &nbsp; Further, the method will have to declare a bunch of parameters for you to pass whatever you needed in the previous scope.
+   &nbsp; &nbsp; &nbsp; Further, the method will have to declare a bunch of parametnanoers for you to pass whatever you needed in the previous scope.
    &nbsp; &nbsp; &nbsp; Parameter and method pollution.
 Not great.
    &nbsp;
    &nbsp; b.
 The method has to be `public` and so can not be `protected` or `private` when that might be the appropiate choice.